-The Lawyer in the Library program will temporarily be offered virtually, and will require participants to use either a computer or phone to attend.
+The Lawyer in the Library program will be offered virtually through the Zoom application and requires participants to use either a computer or phone to attend.
 We are accepting a limited number of participants for 15 minute sessions with an attorney.

 Law Library staff will contact you prior to the program to let you know if your appointment request has been accepted and to provide you with further information.

 Family Law Lawyer in the Library sign-up sheet: https://forms.gle/BqpbiKWECcW2WeXs7